 - Restricted Marine Operators License

-- Guide Certification and/or suitable experience
+- Guide Certification and suitable experience

-- Applicable education and/or experience
+- Applicable education and experience

 Typical qualifications for office staff include:

 - Basic sea kayaking experience (not necessary and is provided for those with little or no kayaking experience)